charlesLoder/havarotjs/README.md

 Returns `true` if `Cluster.hasVowel`, `Cluster.hasShewa`, and, `Cluster.isShureq` are all `false` and `Cluster.text` contains a:

-- `ה` preceded by a qamets
+- `ה` preceded by a qamets, tsere, or seghol
 - `ו` preceded by a holem
 - `י` preceded by a hiriq, tsere, or seghol

-There are potentially others instances when a consonant may be a _mater_ (e.g. a final aleph, a he preceded by a seghol), but these are the most consistently so.
+There are potentially other instances when a consonant may be a _mater_ (e.g. a final aleph, ), but these are the most common.

 Though a shureq is a mater letter, it is also a vowel itself, and thus separate from `isMater`.